wscherphof/fastify-htmxample/README.md

 server also restarts on every change of a file in the repo.

 ## Demo
-Too demonstrate the setup, the app implements (not more than) a Register and Login sequence.
+To demonstrate the setup, the app implements (not more than) a Register and Login sequence.
 Anyone can sign up by submitting their email address, which is stored in a database.
 Subsequently, an email is sent to that address, with a link to the password form.
 On submit, the token that was in the emailed link is